 Does Accreditation Matter?

-Veterinary hospitals earn accreditation from the American Animal Hospital Association (AAHA) by meeting certain minimum standards: maintaining adequate medical records and providing complete diagnostic, pharmacy, anesthetic, surgical, nursing, dental, and emergency service facilities.
-Of the practices listed on our Ratings Tables, about one-third are AAHA-accredited.
 Interestingly, AAHA accreditation seems to have little relationship to our other quality measures.
 For example, on our customer survey question “apparent competence/thoroughness,” AAHA-accredited practices, on average, score about the same as non-accredited practices.
-And an AAHA-accredited practice might cost you more: On average, we found prices at AAHA-accredited practices were about 15 percent higher than for non-accredited practices.
+And an AAHA-accredited practice might cost you more: The average price comparison score (described below) for AAHA-accredited practices is about 10 percent higher than non-accredited ones.